MotleyCoderDev/wasm2brs/README.md

     - BrightScript compilation becomes exponentially slower with the number of labels in a function (beyond 10000 will hard lock the device)

 # WASI limitations
-- Environment variables, command line arguments, and stdout/stderr/stdin strings always in UTF8 encoding
+- Environment variables, command line arguments, and stdout/stderr/stdin strings are always UTF8 encoding

 # API
 `Function external_append_stdin(bytesOrString as Dynamic) as Void`